 Even the most sophisticated super computer wouldn't have the power and speed necessary to clear up the image.
 Plus, the computer program would have to make several guesses concerning the image it was trying to process.
 We would be spending millions on an image we couldn't really trust or make accurate measurements from.
 It would be like guessing what was out there.

-The final option was to build and install a corrective "contact lens" for the Hubble, much as doctors and technicians make for humans with vision problems.
-This solution would require tolerances never before achieved in a lens.
-Added to this was the necessity to install the corrective lens in space.
-Trying to anticipate as many problems as possible before the construction of the lens was a daunting task.
 As one mission planner said, "Planning the mission was probably more difficult than deciding which 'cure' to use.
 In fact, many of us doubted we could complete the planning successfully" (Davis and Hill 123).